SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ## Summary

-This component implements a self-contained (no off-platform HTTP references) calendar application that can be used for displaying, creating, updating, and deleting Salesforce records of any arbitray Salesforce object (SObject) in a variety of formats.
+This component implements a self-contained (no off-platform HTTP references) calendar application that can be used for displaying, creating, updating, and deleting Salesforce records of any arbitrary Salesforce object (SObject) in a variety of formats.
 The only requirement for the SObjects is that they must include `DateTime` fields that represent the start and end times of the calendar entries that are to be displayed.

 ![Lightning Enhanced Calendar](images/Lightning_Enhanced_Calendar.png)